CaptainAxolotl/additional-origins/README.md

 	+   Raw Diet: Raw meats are about as satifying as cooked meat.
 	+   Iron Gut: You are immune to food poisoning.
 	+   Bite: You often bite in melee combat, healing yourself.
-	+   True Zombie: Other zombies are passive towards you.
+	+   True Zombie: Zombies are passive towards you.

 **Wither Skeleton:**